------- WARNINGS AND PRECAUTIONS ---
+- WARNINGS AND PRECAUTIONS -

-- Dosing Errors: Do not confuse the amount of drug to be given in PE with the concentration of the drug in the vial.
+.
+Dosing Errors: Do not confuse the amount of drug to be given in PE with the concentration of the drug in the vial.
 Ensure the appropriate volume is withdrawn from the vial when preparing for administration.
-(5.1) - · Withdrawal Precipitated Seizure: May precipitate status epilepticus.
-Dose reductions or discontinuation should be done gradually.
-(5.3) - Serious Dermatologic Reactions: Discontinue at the first sign of a rash unless clearly not drug-related.
-If signs or symptoms suggest SJS/TEN fosphenytoin sodium injection should not be resumed; consider alterna- - tive therapy.
-(5.4) · Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity: If signs or symptoms of hypersensitivity are present. evaluate the patient immediately.
+(5.1) Withdrawal Precipitated Seizure: May precipitate status epilepticus.
+Dose therapy, (5.4) Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/ Multiorgan Hypersensitivity: If signs or symptoms of hypersensitivity are present, evaluate the patient immediately.
 Discontinue if an alternative etiology cannot be established.
-(5.5) - Angioedema: Discontinue immediately if symptoms of angioedema such as facial, perioral, or upper airway swelling occur.
-(5.7) - Hematopoietic Complications: If occurs, follow-up observation is indicated and an alternative antiepileptic treatment should be used.
-(5.9)
+(5.5)